North Alabama Lions football: History

 With six decades of success already on the books, even more excitement was brought to the Lion football program on December 31, 2008, with the hiring of Terry Bowden as UNA's eighth head football coach.

-Bringing a big-name, high-profile former Division I National Coach of the Year to Florence sparked anticipation for year number 61 of Lion football and Bowden's first team didn't disappoint.
+Bringing a Division I National Coach of the Year to Florence sparked anticipation for year number 61 of Lion football and Bowden's first team didn't disappoint.
 UNA went 11–2 and won the Gulf South Conference championship.
 In three years in Florence Bowden compiled a 29–10 record with three NCAA playoff appearances.

 Bobby Wallace returned to UNA prior to the 2012 season and led the Lions to a 5–5 record before his 2013 squad went 10–3, won a share of the GSC Championship and fought its way to the quarterfinals of the NCAA Division II Playoffs.
 Wallace and the Lions followed that with a 9–2 record, co-GSC Championship and another NCAA Playoff bid in 2014, a 9–3 record, third straight GSC title and NCAA Playoff appearance in 2015 and an unprecedented fourth straight GSC title, an 11–2 record and a trip to the Division II National Championship Game in 2016.
 Wallace retired at the conclusion of the season as the winningest coach in UNA history with a 126–51–1 record and as the winningest coach in Gulf South Conference history at 152–81–1.

 After 15 seasons as an assistant coach on the UNA staff, Chris Willis became the Lions tenth head coach in 2017, leading the Lions in their final season of Division II competition as well as into the transition as an FCS program.
 Wilis led the Lions to a solid 7–3 finish in their first season in the FCS in 2018.

 Despite a solid debut on the FCS level, the Lions only won 4 games during the 2019 season.
 The 2020 season saw the Lions play only 4 games in the whole season due to the COVID-19 pandemic.
 3 of which were away games against FBS programs.
 The season saw them face 2 nationally ranked teams: the 25th place ranked Liberty and the 8th place ranked BYU.
 The short season saw the Lions' first ever winless season.
 2021 saw a return to normalcy as UNA returned to play a full season.
 The season saw a slight improvement in the win column as they finished with a 3–8 record.

 2022 was the first year of North Alabama's full membership in Division I and FCS.
 The Lions were now eligible for conference titles and post-season competition, a benefit that they would not see in 2022.
 After starting the season with a 1–7 record, North Alabama parted ways with head coach Chris Willis.
 The Lions would finish the last 3 games of the year under the leadership of interim head coach Ryan Held.